 What creates economic inequality?
 How can markets affect climate change?
 Why do economies crash—or boom?
 Understand the big picture and gain the analytic skills to shape economic decisions and policies.

-If you major in economics, required courses will give you a broad foundation in the discipline.
+If you choose an economics major, required courses will give you a broad foundation in the discipline.
 Then you can either: